dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/10-hello-sprites/README.md

 }
 ```

 So what's different here?
-First of all we have that unsigned 16-bit integer called <var>`buffer`</var> up there.
+First of all we have that unsigned 16-bit integer array called <var>`buffer`</var> up there.
 That's going to hold the data for our sprite.
 Then, instead of `drawSprite()` we call `pushImage()`, which needs to know where to draw, how much space the image is going to occupy, and our array with the sprite data.

 If you drop that method into the upgraded moving textbox program, you'll see it moves even faster than the one using `drawSprite()`.

 <img src="../assets/img/10/cyd-hello-sprite-push-image.gif" alt="CYD Hello Sprite program using the pushImage method">

 You're probably asking yourself, "If `pushImage()` is so good, why even use `drawSprite()`?"
 Put simply, `drawSprite()` can do more. `pushImage()` is more "primitive" and "closer to the silicon," which is how it gets its speed, but `drawSprite()` can do fancy stuff like scaling and clipping that `pushImage()` can't do.

+## Sprite clipping

 Let's look at clipping.
 Run that [previous sketch](hello-sprites-push.ino) again, but change the x value for where to push the image.